 As a parent, you can’t protect your children at all times.
 However, there are some steps you can take today to lower the risks they face online.

 While taking legal action can seem like a drastic step, cyberbullying has real and dangerous consequences.
-Explore the relevant laws in your jurisdiction and find out what steps you can take to protect yourself and your loved ones.
+Explore the relevant laws in your jurisdiction and find out what steps you can take to protect yourself and your loved ones from cyber harassment.

 Stop Cyberbullying Day is an annual event in which many organizations around the world come together to combat online abuse and build a safer, more inclusive internet.

 As a supporter, we regularly run our own research projects to help uncover cyberbullying facts, pinpoint its dangers, and find areas for further investigation.
 This year, with unprecedented numbers of young people online, fighting back against cyberbullying never been more important.

 Learn more about Stop Cyberbullying Day, and find out what you can do to help.

 Get the latest news and tips from NordVPN.